realm/realm-dart-samples/dart_flexible_sync/README.md

 * Create an account on [realm.mongodb.com](https://realm.mongodb.com) - follow the instructions: [Get Started with Atlas](https://www.mongodb.com/docs/atlas/getting-started)
 * Create a new app following the instructions here: [Create an App with Atlas App Services UI](https://www.mongodb.com/docs/atlas/app-services/manage-apps/create/create-with-realm-ui).
     For the purpose of this sample you don't need to create an app from a template.
 You can just create an empty application.
-* Click the button in the blue line above - `Review draft & deploy`.
 * Go to the `Authentication Providers` menu in the left panel and make sure the option "Allow users to log in anonymously" is ON.
+Save and then click the button in the blue line above - `Review draft & deploy`.
 Read [this page](https://www.mongodb.com/docs/atlas/app-services/authentication/providers/) for more information about the other types of authentication.
 * Go to the `Sync` menu and [Enable Flexible Sync](https://www.mongodb.com/docs/atlas/app-services/sync/configure/enable-sync/#enable-flexible-sync).
     * Don't create a schema.
 Skip by choosing "No thanks, continue to Sync".
     * Press the "Flexible Sync" button.
 Only Flexible Sync is supported in the Realm Dart SDK.